srkesler/bnets/README.md

 rEdge.m             Conduct a random attack analysis on edges

+The bNets Toolbox is free to use for non-commercial purposes and comes with no warranty or guarantee.
+Use at your own risk.

 Shelli Kesler, PhD, Cognitive Neuroimaging Laboratory, University of Texas MD Anderson Cancer Center skesler@mdanderson.org